-InvoCare Limited, Australia’s largest private funeral, cemetery and crematorium operator announced today its results for the half year ended 30 June 2010.
+InvoCare Limited, the largest private funeral, cemetery and crematorium operator in the Asia Pacific region, announced today its results for the half year ended 30 June 2012.

 Andrew Smith, InvoCare’s Chief Executive Officer said:

-InvoCare remains well positioned with a proven, robust business model that gives confidence in our ability to identify opportunities and achieve long term growth objectives.”
+InvoCare remains well positioned with a proven, robust business model where our pillars of growth give confidence in our ability to identify and achieve long term growth objectives.
+Growing our core business and delivering growth, including synergies, from the Bledisloe operations, remain our key focus for 2012.”

 For immediate Release